intel/gbs/docs/GBS.rst

 4. all your local manually maintained patches (in packaging dir) applied in to your development branch and removed from the packaging directory

-Additionally you may have:
+Additionally, you may have:

 5. `pristine-tar branch` in the git repository for generating the upstream tarball with the pristine-tar tool

-You can do development just like before, just edit/commit/build on your development branch.
-GBS handles the tarball and patch generation plus updating the spec file.
+You can do development just like before.
+Just edit/commit/build on your development branch.
+GBS handles the tarball and patch generation, plus updating the spec file.
 Running gbs should look something like this (using gbs export as an example here for the shorted output):

 ::